Xilorole/raptgen/README.md

 * pytorch == 1.4.0
 * cuda == 10.0

 For other requirements, see [requirements.txt](requirements.txt).
 Also We verified that the codes are runnable in the provided Docker environment (see [Dockerfile](Dockerfile)).
-Built image are available at [`natuski/raptgen`](https://hub.docker.com/repository/docker/natuski/raptgen) on docker hub.
+Built image is available at [`natuski/raptgen`](https://hub.docker.com/repository/docker/natuski/raptgen) on docker hub.
 The requirements are installable with;

 ```shell
 pip install -r requirements.txt